-The best remote support software is secure, user-friendly, and provides five-star customer support.
+The best remote support tool is secure, user-friendly, and provides five-star customer support.
 IT professionals seeking software for their organization should consider pricing and licensing restrictions, as well as compatibility with their existing infrastructure and compliance with industry regulations.
 As remote work continues to rise, we expect to see the use of remote support programs expand beyond IT help desks and customer support teams.

 What Is Remote Support Software For?